Robust Reinforcement Learning as a Stackelberg Game via Adaptively-Regularized Adversarial Training: Related Work

-\paragraph{Overlooking the sequential nature} Most of the existing methods use Nash equilibrium (NE) as the solution concept, which means no agent can achieve higher rewards by deviating from the equilibrium strategy.
+Despite the empirical success in many tasks, there are a few limitations in the existing formulation. \paragraph{Overlooking the sequential nature.} Most of the existing methods use Nash equilibrium (NE) as the solution concept, which means no agent can achieve higher rewards by deviating from the equilibrium strategy.
 While NE is a standard solution concept for simultaneous-move games, using NE for RRL overlooks the sequential order of actual policy deployments, as the protagonist's policy is chosen first and then tested in a range of uncertain environments \cite{jin2020local}.
 Considering this sequential nature, a more appropriate solution concept is Stackelberg Equilibrium (SE).
-In zero-sum games, the protagonist's strategy in the SE coincides with the maximin robust strategy.
-Although in the many zero-sum games, NE also coincides with SE, it is not the case in RARL as shown by \cite{tessler2019action,zhang2019multi}.
+Although in the many zero-sum games, NE also coincides with SE, it is not the case in deep RARL as discussed by \cite{tessler2019action,zhang2019multi}.
 One of the reasons is that with policy parametrizations in Deep RL, e.g., using neural networks, the objectives of stochastic games are nonconvex-nonconcave in the parameter space, and as a result, maximin value is not equal to minimax value in general.
-Different from most existing works, our RRL-Stack adopts a hierarchical game-theoretical formulation and solution concept, which formalizes the sequential order of actual policy deployments.
+Different from most existing works, our RRL-Stack adopts a sequential game-theoretical formulation and solution concept, which formalizes the sequential order of actual policy deployments.

-\paragraph{Producing overly conservative agents} Existing work often assumes that the protagonist and adversary play a zero-sum game where the adversary minimizes the protagonist's expected return.
+\paragraph{Producing overly conservative agents.} Existing work often assumes that the protagonist and adversary play a zero-sum game where the adversary minimizes the protagonist's expected return.
 However, such a formulation encourages the adversary to generate extremely difficult, even unsolvable environments for the protagonist.
-As a result, the protagonist may choose an overly conservative strategy or even not be able to learn any meaningful policies because the most adversarial environment is completely unsolvable. \cite{dennis2020emergent} proposes PAIRED to mitigate this issue by replacing the return in the objective with the regret, which has the closest relation to our proposed method.
+As a result, the protagonist may choose an overly conservative strategy or even not be able to learn any meaningful policies because the most adversarial environment is completely unsolvable. \cite{dennis2020emergent} proposes PAIRED to mitigate this issue by replacing the return in the objective with the minimax regret, which has the closest relation to our proposed method.
 The protagonist's regret is defined as the difference between the maximum possible return and the current return, which can be seen as a special case of our adversary's objective.
+Some other literature \cite{shen2020deep} dealing with state-robustness uses $l_p$ ball to constrain the adversarial perturbation on the state.